Head teacher apologises over 'racial discrimination' letter

 A letter to parents said it was a "statutory requirement".

 But the school has now asked parents to "disregard a section" of the letter

 Letters sent to parents said children would get a 'racial discrimination' mark if they did not go on the trip, where they would have the "opportunity to explore other religions".

-They would look at "religious artefacts", the letter said, but would not be "partaking in any religious practices".'Not fair'
+They would look at "religious artefacts", the letter said, but would not be "partaking in any religious practices".

 Parents were warned: "Refusal to allow your child to attend this trip will result in a Racial Discrimination note being attached to your child's education record, which will remain on this file throughout their school career."

 One parent, David Rhys, 44, said: "There could be all manner of reasons why parents do not allow their children on a trip.

 "But that doesn't mean the parents are racist, and it certainly is not fair to label the children as racist for the rest of their school life.